 La Terraza de Cojimar

 Hemingway was a great outdoorsman.
 He loved fishing and hunting.
-Cojimar Harbor was the base for his forays into the Gulf Stream on Pilar in search of game fish.
+Cojimar Harbor was the base for his forays on Pilar into the Gulf Stream in search of game fish.
 Hemingway often visited the seaside bar and restaurant La Terraza de Cojimar.

 It was in La Terraza that Hemingway met Gregorio Fuentes who claimed to have been the inspiration for Santiago in Hemingway’s The Old Man and the Sea, the tale of an epic battle between a down-on-his-luck Cuban fisherman and a giant marlin.

 If you go, look for the photo of Hemingway presenting a trophy to Fidel Castro in 1960 for winning the Hemingway Fishing Contest.

 Nearby La Terraza is a monument honoring Hemingway that was built in 1962 not long after the Cuban Revolution.
 Politics is one thing.
 Mutual respect among people another.

 Hemingway won a Pulitzer for his Cojimar novel and it may have been a significant factor in winning the Nobel Prize in Literature in 1954.
 To show his respect for the Cuban people, Hemingway presented them with his Nobel Prize medal.
 I think he kept the money.